Skip to content

 INAV

-Select "HDZero VTx" or "MSP Display Port" (on newer INAV versions) as the Peripheral.
-Next, select "HD" in the OSD tab if you'd like to use the HD Canvas.
+Select "MSP Display Port" (or "HDZero VTx" on older INAV versions) as the Peripheral.
+Next, select "HD" (or the "WTFOS" variant) in the OSD tab if you'd like to use the HD Canvas.

 If the iNav OSD appears garbled at first, try entering the iNav menus using the RC sticks, and then exiting the menus.
 This will force INAV to switch into HD mode a second time.

-It is recommended to enable compressed transmission with INAV to avoid issues with the display corrupting - the artifical horizon is the most common element to show this.
+It is recommended (now enabled by default in recent msp-osd releases) to enable compressed transmission with INAV to avoid issues with the display corrupting - the artifical horizon is the most common element to show this.

 Ardupilot

-Please install an Ardupilot Custom or Nightly build from after 8/29/2022 for full functionality.
+Please install a recent Ardupilot version for full functionality.
 There was one critical bug fix for MSP telemetry not passing through a DisplayPort serial port.
 Additionally, there were several feature additions including HD support after the last 4.2 release.

 Settings: